-PERFORMANCE MEASURE ACTUAL PERFORMANCE Continue implementing the Hollard Gardens asset management plans focusing on: · installing a new toilet to meet demand in the Family Corner area installing new stylized play equipment. extend carpark to allow for more capacity Continue implementing the Tupare asset management plans focusing on: · continuing to improve the story telling · completing new art installation. new thematic booklets have been produced to enhance the visitor experience Review and adopt asset management plans for Tupare, Hollard Gardens and Pukeiti by 31 October 2020.
-Asset management plans for the three gardens have been completed and adopted.
-The next review of the plans is scheduled for 2020/2021 with the revision now in progress and on schedule.
+PERFORMANCE MEASURE ACTUAL PERFORMANCE Continue implementing the Hollard Gardens asset management plans focusing on: · installing a new toilet to meet demand in the Family Corner area installing new stylized play equipment.
+Extended the carpark to allow for more capacity.
+Continue implementing the Tupare asset management plans focusing on: • continuing to improve the story telling • completing new art installation.
+New thematic booklets have been produced to enhance the visitor experience.
+New Mary Lane and Richard Walk story panels have been produced and installed Review and adopt asset management plans for Tupare, Hollard Gardens and Pukeiti by 31 October 2020.
+Asset management plans for the three gardens have been completed and adopted for the 2021/2031 period